 - Mark Mileti is a Joico Global Artistic Guest Artist with more than 25 years of experience as a hair colorist.
-He is currently the head colorist for Studio B Salon in New York City.
+He is currently working as a stylist at Sam Bracto Salon in New York City.

 - Ryan Sanger is a hairstylist at Bomane Salon in Beverly Hills, California.
 There, he specializes in hair color and extensions.

-To get a Sun-Kissed shade of Auburn, ask your colorist to place highlights close your ends to brighten the overall look and add more dimension.
-When it comes to aftercare, Sanger recommends the Davines Alchemic Shampoo ($27) and Conditioner ($31) "to preserve and enhance the tones in your hair," he says.
+To get a sun-kissed shade of auburn, ask your colorist to place highlights close to your ends to brighten the overall look and add more dimension.
+When it comes to aftercare, Sanger recommends the Davines Alchemic Shampoo ($32) and Conditioner ($35) "to preserve and enhance the tones in your hair," he says.
 For this shade specifically, use the "Golden" version, because it will keep your strands bright.

-And then there are the few like Jessica Chastain, who rarely needs to get her color done because she has a uniquely natural copper tone to her auburn strands.
-When you take a photo of your desired shade in to your colorist, keep the natural base color of your reference in mind to help set realistic expectations.
+And then there are those like Jessica Chastain—who rarely needs to get her color done because she has a uniquely natural copper tone to her auburn strands.
+When you take a photo of your desired shade to your colorist, keep the natural base color of your reference in mind to help set realistic expectations.